Dole owner Murdock rambles in testimony about company buyout

-WILMINGTON, Delaware (Reuters) - Dole Food Co owner David Murdock began a trial on Monday defending his 2013 buyout of the world’s largest fruit and vegetable producer with often unfocused testimony about his unusual memory, passion for nutrition and dislike of people talking about his age.
+WILMINGTON, Delaware, Feb 23 (Reuters) - Dole Food Co owner David Murdock began a trial on Monday defending his 2013 buyout of the world’s largest fruit and vegetable producer with often unfocused testimony about his unusual memory, passion for nutrition and dislike of people talking about his age.

 A lawsuit brought by shareholders accuses Murdock, 91, of stealing Dole out from under them in a management buyout for $1.6 billion, or $13.50 per share.